ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 Other folders:
 - bbsa -- Bridge Bidding Analyser Convention Cards
 - build-scripts -- Windows CMD Programs to run BBA and Dealer
-- Documents -- Documentatio for the Practice-Bidding-Scenarios GitHub repository
+- Documents -- Documentation for the Practice-Bidding-Scenarios GitHub repository
 - misc
 - py -- Python programs (see below)
 - script -- BBO Dealer code fragments that are Imported into PBS files